Nexmo/nexmo-developer/_documentation/en/account/overview.md

 ## Team member

-A Team Member, formerly referred to as a _secondary user_, represents a user that manages and configures one or more accounts via the [Dashboard](https://dashboard.nexmo.com/).
-Team Members have usernames and passwords to login to the [Dashboard](https://dashboard.nexmo.com/), and different sets of permissions to define what they can manage via the Dashboard.
+A team member, formerly referred to as a _secondary user_, represents a user that manages and configures one or more accounts via the [Dashboard](https://dashboard.nexmo.com/).
+Team members have usernames and passwords to login to the [Dashboard](https://dashboard.nexmo.com/), and different sets of permissions to define what they can manage via the Dashboard.

 ## API secret